traveldevel/iothub-ro/INSTALL.md

 2. Configure Hadoop, Zookeper and Kafka cluster services

-   Change the the "listeners" property from Kafka Borker to the Hostname/IP
+   Change the the "listeners" property from Kafka Borker to the Hostname, port 6667

 3. Install Kafka Manager as a Docker container on port 9000 and run with